syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_3/README.md

     riemann-c-client \
     # Optional, needed for unit testing
     criterion \
-    # Optional, clang now should compile all modules nicely and it is the oficially supported compiler on FreeBSD
+    # Optional, clang now should compile all modules nicely and it is the officially supported compiler on FreeBSD
     gcc14
 ```